reckbo/reckbo.github.io/_posts/2015-02-10-benfords-law-and-citations.md

 citations, since I think it's reasonable that the more citations a paper has, the more likely it is to be cited again.
 This meets the convex criterion.
-For a roughly uniform sampling of $t$, we should collect the citations of papers of senior researchers only (although I make one exception out of curiosity).
+For a roughly uniform sampling of $t$, we should collect the citations of papers of senior researchers (although I make one exception out of curiosity).

 To get the data, I used the [Publish or Perish](http://www.harzing.com/pop.htm) application, a Windows interface to Google Scholar, and downloaded six